sparkbox/standard/code-style/scss/README.md

 ## BEM

-BEM stands for block element modifier, which is the order you follow for naming with BEM.
+BEM stands for “Block Element Modifier”, which is the order you follow for naming with BEM.
+We use BEM to name our CSS classes.

 #### Block

-`.block` is the parent wrapper of the component.
-This would be something like site navigation, the hero section, or a footer.
-Any container that holds other code could be a block.
+`.block` is the primary, or parent, component.
+We start our BEM class names with the name of the Block.
+An example of a Block might be a site's navigation, hero section, or footer.
+Any container that holds other code could be a Block.

 #### Element

-`.block__element` is an element inside the component, or inside the parent wrapper.
-This could be a title or a link.
-It's anything inside the parent wrapper.
+`.block__element` is an Element inside a Block, or inside the parent component.
+We use two underscorces between the Block and Element to denote that the Element is a child, or descendent, of the Block.
+An Element could be a title or a link.
+It's anything inside the parent Block.
 It's important here to note that BEM isn't meant to reflect nesting.
-For example, say you have a section that includes an image element inside an anchor element:
+For example, say you have a section that includes an image tag inside an anchor tag:

 ```html
 <section>